ornladios/ADIOS2/ReadMe.md

 # ADIOS 2 : The Adaptable Input Output System version 2
-This is ADIOS 2: The Adaptable Input/Output (I/O) System, ADIOS 2 is developed as part of the United States Department of Energy's Exascale Computing Program.
+This is ADIOS 2 : The Adaptable Input/Output (I/O) System, ADIOS 2 is developed as part of the United States Department of Energy's Exascale Computing Program.

 ADIOS 2 is a framework designed for scientific data I/O to publish and subscribe (put/get) data when and where required.

-ADIOS2 transports data as groups of self-describing variables and attributes across different media types (such as files, wide-area-networks, and remote direct memory access) using a common application programming interface for all transport modes.
-ADIOS2 can be used on supercomputers, commercial clouds, and personal computers.
+ADIOS 2 transports data as groups of self-describing variables and attributes across different media types (such as files, wide-area-networks, and remote direct memory access) using a common application programming interface for all transport modes.
+ADIOS 2 can be used on supercomputers, commercial clouds, and personal computers.

 ADIOS 2 focuses on: